yelouafi/focused/README.md

 ```js
 const newPerson = set(_.freinds[0].adress.street, "new street", person)
 ```
 We're chaining `.` accesses to successively focus on deeply nested values.
-Behind the scenes, `lensProxy` is creating the necessary `prop` and `index` lenses, then composing them using `compose` function.
+Behind the scene, `lensProxy` is creating the necessary `prop` and `index` lenses, then composing them using `compose` function.
 Using explicit style, the above lens could be rewritten like

 ```js
 const streetLens = compose(